 Don’t try to change the realities you can’t control.
 Find your place within those and do what you can.
 That’s what’ll make you happy.

 What I like about Byron Katie’s approach is that it’s simple.
 There’s not much to it.
 Four questions.
 And a lot of thinking.
 That’s it.
 It’s a really good way of quickly cutting through the clutter.
-So if you feel frustrated, anxious or outright depressed, give this a try.
+So if you feel frustrated, anxious or outright depressed, give Loving What Is a try.

 What else can you learn from the blinks?

 - How to fix your relationship by doing “The Work”